section-engineering-education/engineering-education/content/articles/scrollable-components-in-jetpack-compose/index.md

   - url: /engineering-education/building-scrollable-and-lazy-components-in-jetpack-compose/hero.png
     alt: Building Scrollable and Lazy Components in Jetpack Compose image
 ---
-Jetpack Compose is an Android UI Toolkit with a new declarative approach.
+Jetpack Compose is new Android UI toolkit that uses a declarative approach.
 Compose makes it easy to design and manage user interfaces by providing a declarative API that lets you render the UI without having to change front-end views.
-This jargon has to be explained, but the ramifications are crucial for app design.
 <!--more-->
 Many apps require the visualization of multiple items.
-Jetpack Compose includes a set of components that only compose and lays out elements visible in the viewport of the component. `LazyColumn` and `LazyRow` are two of these components.
+Jetpack Compose includes a set of components that only compose and lays out elements visible in the viewport of the component.

+`LazyColumn` and `LazyRow` are two of these components.
 They manage how items are displayed regardless of their number.
 This makes development easier and provides an interactive experience to the users.

 In this tutorial, we'll learn the best practices to build such components.

 ### Prerequisites
 To follow through this tutorial, you need to have the following:
 - [Android Studio Arctic Fox (2020.3.1) Stable](https://developer.android.com/studio#downloads) or higher - These versions of Android Studio have the Jetpack Compose plugin.
 - [Basic knowledge on Jetpack Compose](https://developer.android.com/jetpack/compose/index.html).
-If you are not familiar with Jetpack Compose, feel free to check out [this tutorial on Section](https://www.section.io/engineering-education/getting-started-with-jetpack-compose-in-android/) to get started.
+If you are not familiar with Jetpack Compose, feel free to check out [this tutorial](https://www.section.io/engineering-education/getting-started-with-jetpack-compose-in-android/) to get started.
 - A good understanding of the [Kotlin Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) will help you understand [Kotlin Coroutines with Jetpack Compose](https://developer.android.com/jetpack/compose/coroutines.html).

-> Note: At the time of writing this tutorial, Jetpack Compose is in version 1.0.0 -its first stable version.
+> Note: At the time of writing this tutorial, Jetpack Compose is in version 1.0.0 - its first stable version.

 ### Terminologies
 In this tutorial, we'll use the following Compose components: